- What Is a Urinary Tract Infection?

 - How To Treat a Urinary Tract Infection?

 - Why Do People Continually Get Urinary Tract Infections?

 - Are Urinary Tract Infectins Contagious?

 - How Long Does a Urinary Tract Infection Last?

 - How To Prevent Urinary Tract Infections

 - When Should You See a Doctor?

-Urinary Tract Infections can often be a cause of incontinence.
-Our male incontinence products and incontinence products for women take away the worry during this time.
+A reason we sell male incontinence products and incontinence products for women is because of the impact of untreated UTIs or Urinary Tract Infections.
 Here we offer a guide to UTIs and the common signs of infection.
 We give an idea of the measure you can take to prevent or treat mild UTIs.
 We also explore the indicators that suggest you need support from your GP.